mrismanaziz/Reforestation/README.md

-## Did you hear about the new restaurant on the moon?
-The food is great, but there’s just no atmosphere.
+## Did you hear that David lost his ID in prague?
+Now we just have to call him Dav.